awesto/django-shop/docs/customer-model.rst

 It also must define all the fields, which are available in the default model as found in ``django.contrib.auth.models.User``.

-Now we can create faked users with ``is_active = False`` in the database.
-This tags them as guests.
+By setting the flag ``is_active = False``, we can create guests inside Django's ``User`` model.
+Guests can not sign, they can not reset their password and can thus be considered as “materialized” anonymous users.

-This has another advantage.
-By storing the session key of the site visitor inside the User object, it is possible to establish a connection between a User object in the database with an otherwise anonymous visitor.
+Having guests with an entry in the database, gives us another advantage: By storing the session key of the site visitor inside the User object, it is possible to establish a connection between a User object in the database with an otherwise anonymous visitor.
 This further allows the Cart and the Order models always refer to the User model, since they don't  have to care about whether this user authenticated or not.
-It also keeps the workflow simple, whenever an anonymous users decides to register and authenticate himself.
+It also keeps the workflow simple, whenever an anonymous user decides to register and authenticate himself.

 Add the Customer model to your application
 ==========================================

 As almost all models in ***djangoSHOP*, the Customer itself is deferrable_.
-This means that the merchant has to materialize that model, whereby he can add arbitrary fields to the model.
+This means that the Django project is responsible for materializing that model.
+This allows the merchant to add arbitrary fields to the Customer model.
+Good choices are a phone number, a boolean to signal whether the customer shall receive newsletters, his rebate status, etc.

 The simplest way is to materialize the given convenience class in your project's ``models.py``: